djhaskin987/indexed-map/README.md

 be a much lesser data structure.

 The [Clojure Cookbook's article on red black trees](https://github.com/clojure-cookbook/clojure-cookbook/blob/master/02_composite-data/2-27_and_2-28_custom-data-structures/2-27_red-black-trees-part-i.asciidoc#sec_red_black_part_ii) was invaluable in making this data structure.

+Chris Okasaki's _Functional Data Structures_, Chapter 2, is a must-read for anyone who wants to learn red-black trees.

 ## Build